 Responsible travel is about the attitude you take and the choices you make when travelling – to respect and benefit local people, their cultures, economy and the environment!
 Some of the responsible travel features embedded into our trips include:

 - Using public transport where possible

 - Staying in smaller-scale locally owned accommodation where possible

 - Buying locally produced food and drink, and purchasing souvenirs from local artisans

-- Minimising plastic waste where possible
+- Minimizing plastic waste where possible

 - Careful management of limited energy and water resources